scalameter/scalameter/home/gettingstarted/configuration.md

 The initial warmup done by `LocalExecutor` runs all the warmups for all the tests, ensuring that all the classes are loaded.
-In this case we only have a single test, but in general changing the order of the tests might result in entirely different running times -- remember, we're running these tests in the same JVM.
+In this case we only have a single test, but in general changing the order of the tests without loading classes for all the tests might result in entirely different running times -- remember, we're running these tests in the same JVM.

 Next comes a warmup before each test: